 All in a Day’s Work

 I have not had a chance to use the Millennium Frames from Needle Needs yet.
 There must always be a first time for everything.
-Not knowing what exactly to do with the frames, I popped on over the Needle Needs site and watched a short video on framing up projects.
+Not knowing what exactly to do with the frames, I popped on the Needle Needs site and watched a short video on framing up projects.
 Thank goodness!
-The framing would have eventually worked its way out, but the video really helps.
+The framing would have eventually worked its way out, but the video really helped.

 Well, the night is coming to an end.
 More updates tomorrow.
 And more photos, too.